ChristopherSiems/Racos-automation/README.md

     [
       [5, 5, 5, 5, 5, 5]
     ]
+  ],
+  "node_packet_drop_percents" : [
+    [
+      [1, 1, 1, 1, 1, 1]
+    ],
+    [
+      [0, 0, 0, 0, 0, 0]
     ]
+  ]
 }
 ```

 ###### This configuration is for running the `data_size-discrete-all_write` and `threads-discrete-half_write_half_read` tests on a 6 node cluster.
 Each test will be run once for each variable (defined in the test config file).
 In the first test, all nodes will have no delay and for the second test all nodes will have a 5ms delay.
+For the first test, all nodes will drop about 1% of packets and, 0% of packets in the second test.
 Information about tests can be found in later sections.

 6. Run the tests with the command below.
 Be warned, this may take a while.